-- Failure to meet clinical outcomes - Actions which place patients, families, oneself, or other humans at risk for physical or emotional harm - Refusal or failure to follow College of Nursing, clinical site, or agency policies or protocols - Violation of Health Insurance Portability and Accountability Act (HIPAA) regulations - Illegal use of drugs or the consumption of alcohol during clinical rotations, or attending clinical activities under the influence of drugs, alcohol, or mind-altering medications. - If a faculty member/administrator/staff member observes the student and has a reasonable suspicion that the student may be impaired, the student may be required to submit to a random drug screening at the time of the event.
+- Failure to meet clinical outcomes. - Actions which place clients, families, oneself, or other humans at risk for physical or emotional harm - Refusal or failure to follow College of Nursing, clinical site, or agency policies or protocols. - Violation of Health Insurance Portability and Accountability Act (HIPAA) regulations - Illegal use of drugs or the consumption of alcohol during clinical rotations, or attending clinical activities under the influence of drugs, alcohol, or mind-altering medications. - o If a faculty member/administrator/staff member observes the student and has a reasonable suspicion that the student may be impaired, the student may be required to submit to a random drug screening at the time of the event.
 The student will be accompanied to the testing center by an administrator or staff member.
 If the drug screening results are negative for the presence of tested substance, the College of Nursing will cover the cost of the screening.
-If testing results are positive for any substance, the student will be responsible for the cost of the screening and may be recommended for additional misconduct proceedings which may include anything up to and including probation, suspension or withdrawal. - Providing or reporting untrue or inaccurate information - $\circ\,$ A deliberate attempt to cover up any error or negligent performance during a clinical rotation. - Falsification of documentation - Unsafe, unethical, and/or illegal practices or behavior - Violations of academic and professional conduct - Violation of the clinical facility's policies and procedures - Violation of Health Insurance Portability and Accountability Act (HIPAA) requirements - The student may face immediate removal from the clinical environment for any of the behaviors that include but are not limited to those listed above.
+If testing results are positive for any substance, the student will be responsible for the cost of the screening and may be recommended for additional misconduct proceedings which may include anything up to and including probation, suspension or withdrawal. - Providing or reporting untrue or inaccurate information - A deliberate attempt to cover up any error or negligent performance during a clinical rotation. - Falsification of documentation - Unsafe, unethical, and/or illegal practices or behavior - Violations of academic and professional conduct - Violation of the clinical facility's policies and procedures